salem8171/.dotfiles/README.md

 To install AUR packages, an AUR helper is recommended.
-In this guide, `yay` will be used. `yay` itself can be manually installed as an AUR package by cloning its repo and running `makepkg`.
+In this guide, `yay` will be used. `yay` itself can be manually installed as an AUR package by cloning its repo and running `makepkg`

 ```sh
 mkdir -p $HOME/.cache/yay